JuliaGeodynamics/JustPIC.jl/README.md

 # JustPIC.jl

-Particle-in-Cell advection ready for rocking the GPU  :rocket:
+Particle-in-Cell advection ready to rock the GPU  :rocket: